-2.1 The board of a listed entity should: (a) have a nomination committee which: (1) has at least three members, a majority of whom are independent directors; and (2) is chaired by an independent director, and disclose: (3) the charter of the committee; (4) the members of the committee; and (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have a nomination committee, disclose that fact and the processes it employs to address board succession issues and to ensure that the board has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively.
+2.1 The board of a listed entity The Company has established a Nomination and Complies Remuneration Committee, comprising Andrew Reitzer should: (a) have a nomination committee which: (1) has at (Chairman of the Committee and independent Non-Executive least three members, a Chairman of the Company), Cheryl Bart AO (independent Nonmajority of whom are Executive Director), and Peter Mountford (Non-Executive independent directors; and Director, but not independent as he is a nominee of the (2) is chaired by an Company's majority shareholder, Super Group).
+The majority independent director, and of the Committee members and the Chair are independent, disclose: (3) the charter of the thereby satisfying this Recommendation. committee; (4) the members The Charter of the Committee is disclosed in full on the of the committee; and (5) as Company's website. at the end of each reporting period, the number of times The number of Committee meetings held and attended by the committee met each member is disclosed in the 'Meetings of Directors' section throughout the period and the of the Directors' report. individual attendances of the members at those meetings; or (b) if it does not have a nomination committee, disclose that fact and the processes it employs to address board succession issues and to ensure that the board has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively.